-"(b) The public defender shall be an attorney licensed to practice law in North Carolina, and shall devote his-full time to the duties of his-the office.

-The annual salary of public defenders shall be the midpoint amount between the salary of a senior regular resident superior court judge and the salary of a chief district court judge, as provided by law.
-The annual salary of a full-time assistant public defender shall be as provided in the Current Operations Appropriations Act.
+- "(b) The public defender shall be an attorney licensed to practice law in North Carolina, and shall devote his full time to the duties of his the office.
+The annual salary of: - (1) Public defenders shall be the midpoint amount between the salary of a senior resident superior court judge and the salary of a chief district court judge, as provided by law, - (2) Full-time assistant public defenders shall be as provided in the Current Operations Appropriations Act.

 In lieu of merit and other increment raises paid to regular State employees, a public defender shall receive as longevity pay an amount equal to four and eight-tenths percent (4.8%) of the annual salary set forth in the Current Operations Appropriations Act payable monthly after five years of service, nine and six-tenths percent (9.6%) after 10 years of service, fourteen and four-tenths percent (14.4%) after 15 years of service, and nineteen and two-tenths percent (19.2%) after 20 years of service.
-'Service' means service as a public defender, assistant public defender, justice or judge of the General Court of Justice, or clerk of superior court."
+"Service" means service as a public defender, assistant public defender, justice or judge of the General Court of Justice, or clerk of superior court."

-CLERK OF SUPERIOR COURT/SALARY INCREASES
+Requested by: Representatives Easterling, Redwine, Senators Plyler, Perdue, Odom CLERK OF SUPERIOR COURT/SALARY INCREASES